Collabios Logo

 Food content has always performed well on social media -- the visual appeal is built in, and everyone eats.
 But the food niche has become significantly more valuable for influencer marketing as direct-to-consumer food brands, meal kit services, kitchen gadget companies, and supplement brands have dramatically increased their creator budgets.

 Recipe content is the gold standard for organic product integration.
 A creator demonstrating a recipe using a specific olive oil, spice blend, or kitchen tool creates content that is genuinely useful to the viewer while showcasing the product in context.
-This natural integration drives engagement rates averaging 4.5% on Instagram and saves rates that are 2-3x higher than other niches -- because people save recipes to use later.
+This natural integration drives solid engagement on Instagram and notably high save-rates compared with other niches -- because people save recipes to use later.

 The "saves" metric is particularly valuable in food because it indicates high purchase intent.
 Someone saving a recipe featuring your product is far more likely to buy that product than someone who simply liked a beauty tutorial featuring a serum.